-The Purchasing Services' mission is to provide the procurement solutions that are appropriate for every circumstance and to facilitate within the applicable state, federal, and University rules, regulations and procedures, each department/college’s unique mission within the University community.
-Purchasing Services is committed to the accomplishment of this mission while acting responsibly to protect the assets and vital business interest of the university.
+The Procurement Services' mission is to provide the procurement solutions that are appropriate for every circumstance and to facilitate within the applicable state, federal, and University rules, regulations and procedures, each department/college’s unique mission within the University community.
+Procurement Services is committed to the accomplishment of this mission while acting responsibly to protect the assets and vital business interest of the university.

 Our vision is to create customer satisfaction by providing value and efficiency to each procurement request while at the same time operating within university policy, state law and sound business practices.

 Procurement Services strives to continue process and service improvements of the University's procurement and acquisition functions.
 The specific goals are to:

 - Streamline and continual improvement of the procurement function of the University

 - Lead the University in the use of technology to improve the performance of all administrative functions of the procurement process; and